emvaized/selecton-extension/README.md

 **Ideas for future releases**

-- Advanced editor with preview, which allows to quickly turn on/off buttons and change their order with drag'n'drop
+- Advanced buttons editor, which allows to quickly turn on/off buttons and change their order with drag'n'drop
 - Cloud sync of settings using browser account sync
 - Ability to turn on/off background blur for tooltip and hover panels